-Operations were brought to a halt, and exploration curtailed as a result of a strike which commenced on August 11, 1964.
-The strike continued for almost seven months; agreement was reached with the assistance of the Minister of Mines, the Honorable Donald Brothers, on March 2, 1965.
+Operations were brought to a halt, and exploration curtailed, as the result of a strike which commenced on August 11, 1964.
+The strike continued for almost seven months; agreement was reached, with the assistance of the Minister of Mines, the Honorable Donald Brothers, on March 2, 1965.

 During the strike, the equipment had been removed from the mine, and the lower levels allowed to flood.
-After settlement the equipment was re-installed, the mine pumped out, and mining was resumed at a curtailed rate of production
+After settlement, the equipment was re-installed, the mine pumped out, and mining was resumed at a curtailed rate of production.

-The mill was started up on the first of June and operated, after a build-up period at a rate of approximately 50,000 tons a month.
+The mill was started up on the first of June, and has been operating, after a build-up period, at a rate of approximately 50,000 tons a month.
+At present, there are about 400 mine employees on the payroll.

-The road to the old Jane Camp was completed and all the old glory holes made accessible by four-wheel drive vehicles, even to the Barbara Camp.
+The road to the old Jane Camp was constructed and all the old glory holes made accessible by four-wheel drive vehicles, even to the Barbara Camp.
 This was followed by an extensive sampling campaign and, in 1967, a large amount of ore was brought down from the Jane Flats to the mill by truck.

 A new copper plant of the launder type was built on the old railway grade at Mount Sheer and put into operation late in 1965.
-That winter, all the houses in the area were burnt down due to their deteriorated condition.
+That winter, all the houses in the area were destroyed due to their deteriorated condition.
+The only building at the Townsite now is the power house, which still supplies air to the mine.

-On Hallowe'en 1966 a fire destroyed half of the 4100 dry building.
-It was quickly rebuilt and by the end of 1967, had two more sections added.
-Again on Hallowe'een 1967, a flood of Mineral Creek spilled into the 4100 yard and buried the industrial area.
+On Hallowe'en 1966, a fire destroyed half of the 4100 dry building.
+It was quickly rebuilt and, by the end of 1967, had two more sections added.
+It is hoped that the surviving portion of the dry will be replaced this summer.
+Again on Hallowe'en 1967, a ficod of Mineral Creek spilled into the 4100 yard and buried the lower part of the Beach copper plant and several houses near the industrial area.